metabase/metabase/docs/databases/connections/mariadb.md

 # MariaDB

+> We recommend using MariaDB version 10.4 or higher.

 To add a database connection, click on the **gear** icon in the top right, and navigate to **Admin settings** > **Databases** > **Add a database**.

 MariaDB shares a driver with MySQL, so select the **MySQL** driver.